YourOnly-One/content/content/techmagus/en-ph/c/projects/keyboards/ph-ukl/philippines-unicode-keyboard-layout-linux.md

 +++
-title = "Philippines Unicode Keyboard Layout for Linux Is Now Available!" description = "Filipino Linux users around the world can now download and use the first release of the Philippines Unicode Keyboard Layout."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary
+title = "Philippines Unicode Keyboard Layout for Linux is now available!" description = "Filipino Linux users around the world can now download and use the first release of the Philippines Unicode Keyboard Layout."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 # DATE checked and correct